roguephysicist/abinit-medusa/README.md

-Instructions for building ABINIT 7.10.5 and 8.0.8b on Medusa
+Instructions for building ABINIT on Medusa
 =======================================================

-This is a detailed guide for building ABINIT 7.10.5 and 8.0.8b.
+This is a detailed guide for building highly optimized binaries for ABINIT on Medusa.
 We will make extensive use of the Intel MPI and MKL libraries.
 This streamlines the process considerably; combined with processor-specific optimization, the resulting binaries are are extremely fast without sacrificing accuracy.

 As the Intel MPI and MKL libraries are already installed and optimized for the system, we do not need to build any intermediate software.
 If you choose not to